vdalseng/IoT-Kafka-Consumer/README.md

         Computing statistics (min, max, avg, etc.)

-#### 4. How to Use

-    Open IoT-Kafka-Transformation.ktr in Spoon

-    Open the Kafka Consumer step

-    Set the full path to get-data-from-stream.ktr

-    Save and Run IoT-Kafka-Transformation.ktr

-    Make sure your Kafka producer is running, and messages are coming in

 ### How to run

     Run docker-compose up -d (-d is optional, just for a detached terminal)

     Run main.py or just producer.py (main.py is to run both producer and consumer files if the Pentaho step fails, or just to check if the real time data is actually being consumed)

-Run IoT-Kafka-Transformation in Pentaho
+    Run IoT-Kafka-Transformation.ktr

+    Let it generate data and save to the stream-output.csv file, stop the consumer transformation when satisfied with amount of samples.

+    Open analytics transformation to view the csv file for analytics.